kenwals/BoWood-Audio/README.md

 - Responsiveness display on all screen sizes.

-- Toasts feadback messages to the user.
+- Toasts feedback messages to the user.

 - The Photo gallery is connected to a database table, so it can be updated by the site owner on an admin portal.